ASoldo/rust_ml_ai/README.md

    ```

 Drop `--nvdec` for raw V4L2 capture or append `--cpu` to force CPU inference.
 Edit the `vision-demo` service in `docker-compose.yml` if you need different defaults (camera URI, model, resolution, flags).

+Once the service is up, open `/` to inspect live detections with multi-camera control, or `/atak` to embed the map-only feed in wider command tooling.

 ### Compose services